kora-projects/kora-docs/mkdocs/docs/v2/en/guides/dependency-injection.md

     }
     ```

+    Kotlin needs both blocks: `jvmToolchain` drives the Kotlin compiler, and the `java` toolchain drives `javac` for the Java sources KSP and Gradle still compile in the same module.

 #### Classpath Configurations { #classpath-configurations }

-Make the BOM available to the Gradle configurations used by application code, compile-time APIs, annotation processing, public library APIs, and tests.
+Kora code generation runs on its own classpath, separate from the application classpath.
+In Java that is `annotationProcessor`; in Kotlin it is the `ksp` configuration added by the KSP plugin.
+Both
+need the aligned Kora versions.

 ===! ":fontawesome-brands-java: `Java`"

+    Make the BOM available to the configurations used by application code, compile-time APIs, annotation processing, public library APIs, and tests:

     ```groovy
     subprojects {